 Calling All Rain Oncology Inc. (RAIN) Investors: Contact Bronstein, Gewirtz & Grossman, LLC to Actively Participate in the Class Action Lawsuit!

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Rain Oncology Inc. ("Rain" or “the Company”) (NASDAQ: RAIN) and certain of its officers.
+NEW YORK, July 28, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Rain Oncology Inc. ("Rain" or “the Company”) (NASDAQ: RAIN) and certain of its officers.

 Class Definition: